Benefits and Allowances

 • a ramp or other ways to access your home

-• bathroom facilities like an accessible shower or a downstairs toilet
+• bathroom facilities such as an accessible shower or a downstairs toilet

 • space for wheelchair access